Update: This offer for the Amex EveryDay® Credit Card has expired. Learn more about the current offers here.

 - The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® is offering a welcome bonus of 60,000 AAdvantage miles after making $3,000 of purchases within the first three months; $99 annual fee, waived for the first 12 months

 - The CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® is offering a welcome bonus of 70,000 AAdvantage miles after making $4,000 of purchases within the first four months; $99 annual fee, waived for the first 12 months

 Since I value American miles at almost 1.3 cents each, I value those bonuses at $780-910, so that will cover a lot of annual fees.

 These cards also offer perks that make them worth holding onto long term, including:

 - First checked bag free on domestic itineraries for you and up to four companions on the same reservation

-- The Personal Platinum Citi AAdvantage Card offers a 10% refund on miles redeemed, for a total of up to 10,000 miles per year (assuming you redeem at least 100,000 miles per year, this means you’re getting 10,000 American miles with the card annually, which makes the card a keeper, in my opinion)
+- The Personal Platinum Citi AAdvantage Card offers a 10% refund on miles redeemed, for a total of up to 10,000 miles per year, until May 1, 2019 (assuming you redeem at least 100,000 miles per year, this means you’re getting 10,000 American miles with the card annually, which makes the card a keeper, in my opinion)